Dealing with phone problems

 If your new phone is faulty or doesn't work, you may have the

-right to get it repaired or replaced, or get a refund.
+right to get it repaired, replaced, or get a refund.
 Contact your

 service provider to find out.
-See your consumer rights at ACCC: Telephone and
+See your consumer rights at ACCC: Internet and phone

 If you bought your phone from a business outside Australia, you